Stan Mikawos

 Stan Mikawos (born May 11, 1958) is a former Canadian football player.
-A native of Winnipeg, Manitoba, Mikawos played college football at North Dakota.
-He played professional football in the Canadian Football League as a defensive tackle for the Winnipeg Blue Bombers from 1982 to 1996.
+A native of Poland who grew up in Winnipeg, Manitoba, Mikawos played college football at North Dakota.
+He played professional football in the Canadian Football League (CFL) as a defensive tackle for the Winnipeg Blue Bombers from 1982 to 1996.
 During his time with the Blue Bombers, the team won three Grey Cup championships in 1984, 1988 and 1990.
 In the 1984 Grey Cup game, Mikawos recovered a fumble and ran 22 yards for a touchdown to give the Bombers a 24-17 lead.
 He was inducted into the Winnipeg Football Club Hall of Fame in 2000.
 Mikawos currently resides in Los Cabos, Mexico, where he sells timeshares.